AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md

 ### Business Cases

-You can create a Business Case for newly created projects `throughout the system` to submit project requests.
+You can create a Business Case for newly created projects throughout the system to submit project requests.
 You can define preferences to determine which areas are visible on the `Business Case` form.
 We recommend that you enable these options so that other tools, such as the Portfolio Optimizer, update properly.
 For more information about what each field displays, see [Define a Business Case](../../../manage-work/projects/define-a-business-case/define-business-case.md).

-After the `Workfront administrator` enables the sections on the Business Case, a Project Owner can then create a Business Case at the project level.
+After the Workfront administrator enables the sections on the Business Case, a Project Owner can then create a Business Case at the project level.
 For information about creating a Business Case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 ### Life After Death

-Configure any of the following preferences for newly created projects `throughout the system`:
+Configure any of the following preferences for newly created projects throughout the system:

 <table cellspacing="0">
  <col>